 Weather in the UK can be quite unpredictable, with days that can transition from sunny to rainy in the blink of an eye.
-In this lesson, we will explore English vocabulary related to different types of weather conditions and how we commonly discuss them.
+In this lesson, we will explore weather vocabulary in English related to different types of weather conditions and how we commonly discuss them.

 Previous Conversation Tip Lesson